Skyline969/ScanAndBan/README.md

 * PHP, tested and verified on 7.4.3 but it should work on earlier versions
 * php-curl

+## Disclaimer
+Due to the nature of the script, if configured improperly it could remove posts and issue bans on completely benign phrases.
+No warranty or protection of any kind is offered.
+It is up to you to configure the script so that you do not catch false positives.
+To check URLs without actioning on them, configure your blacklist and then set verbose to true, blacklist_remove to false, and blacklist_ban to false.
+Run the script and monitor the output until you have your blacklist settings configured well enough, and then re-enable blacklist_remove and blacklist_ban when you are confident your blacklist is configured correctly.

 ## Configuration
 You will need to create a moderator account for the script and create a Reddit app using that account.
 You can create this at https://ssl.reddit.com/prefs/apps/.
 See https://github.com/reddit-archive/reddit/wiki/OAuth2 for instructions.